 1. Be careful of mounting costs

 It’s not just the cost of purchasing an ERP system, it’s everything else that goes along with it.
-Not least the costs of implementation – from project management to testing, you’ll need to set aside a good chunk of budget to get your ERP implementation across the line successfully.
+Not least the costs of implementation – from project management to testing, you’ll need to set aside a good chunk of your budget to get your ERP implementation across the line successfully.

 And remember, the costs don’t stop once ERP implementation is complete.
 You’ll have to consider support arrangements that are adequate for your business – do you need 24/7 support, or would a little downtime overnight be an acceptable risk?
 You would also have to consider employee training costs and the ongoing expense of ensuring software and underlying infrastructure are up-to-date going forward.